To spike or not to spike: the whims of the Wonham filter in the strong noise regime: Proof of Main Theorem: Study of the damping term

 \subsection{Decomposition of trajectory}

-Recall that without loss of generality, we are assuming the almost sure convergence of $\pi^\gamma$ to the spike process $\X$ -- see the discussion in the sketch of proof of the Main Theorem \ref{thm:main}.
-Let $\varepsilon>0$ be a positive sufficiently small number, which will be taken to zero at the end of the proof.
-We define a sequence of stopping times with $T^\gamma_0 (\varepsilon) = 0$ and, by recurrence on $j \geq 1$,
+Recall that without loss of generality, we may assume the almost sure convergence of $\pi^\gamma$ to the spike process $\X$ -- see the discussion in the sketch of proof of the Main Theorem \ref{thm:main}.

+Let $\varepsilon>0$ be a sufficiently small positive number, which will go to zero at the end of the proof, but after the large $\gamma$ limit.
+We define a sequence of stopping times by $S^\gamma_0 (\varepsilon) = 0$ and, via induction on $j \geq 1$, by (see Fig. \ref{fig:traj}),

-To enlighten the notation, dependence in $\gamma$ and $\varepsilon$ of these stopping times is usually omitted.
-The $T_j$'s have to be understood as the beginnings of spikes (or jumps), and the $S_j$'s have to be understood as the end of spikes (or jumps).
-There exists a finite random variable $N:=N^{\varepsilon}_\gamma$ such that $S_N >H$, i.e. there are $N$ intervals $[T_j, S_j]$ completely included in $[0,H]$.
-Indeed, we know from our previous work, that $\pi^\gamma$ converges a.s. to $\X$ for the Hausdorff topology on graphs as $\gamma$ goes to infinity.
-Also, for any $\varepsilon >0$, there are finitely many spikes with size between $\varepsilon$ and $1-\varepsilon$.
-Therefore $N_\gamma^\varepsilon$ is necessary a.s. bounded independently of $\gamma$.
-As noted in the previous paper, hitting times of open sets are continuous observables for this topology.
+To enlighten the notation, the dependence in $\gamma$ and $\varepsilon$ of these stopping times is in the sequel usually omitted.
+The $S_j$'s have to be understood as the \textit{starting} times of spikes (or jumps), and the $T_j$'s have to be understood as the \textit{terminating} times of spikes (or jumps).
+Observe there exists a finite random variable $N:=N_{\varepsilon}^\gamma$ such that $S_N >H$, i.e. almost surely there are $N$ intervals $[S_j, T_j]$ completely included in $[0,H]$.
+Indeed, we know from our previous work \cite{bernardin2018spiking}, that $\pi^\gamma$ converges a.s. to $\X$ for the Hausdorff topology on graphs as $\gamma$ goes to infinity.
+Also, for any $\varepsilon >0$, there are finitely many spikes of size larger than $\varepsilon$ (for $\mathbb X$).
+Therefore $N^\gamma_\varepsilon$ is necessary a.s. bounded independently of $\gamma$.

-Let us start with a useful lemma, which shows that the damping does not need to be controlled outside the excursion intervals $\bigsqcup_j [T_j, S_j]$.
+Let us start with a useful lemma, which will permit, in the proof of Proposition \ref{proposition:more_reduction_to_damping}, to avoid to control the damping outside the excursion intervals $\bigsqcup_j [S_j, T_j]$.

 \begin{lemma} Assume $0 \leq {\rm d}_\H( \pi^\gamma, \X ) \leq \varepsilon < \eta < \half$.
-For all $t \in [0,H] \backslash \bigsqcup_j [T_j, S_j]$, we have:
+For all $t \in [0,H] \backslash \bigsqcup_j [S_j, T_j]$, we have: